-Essential oils all the rage right now, but some products on the market are better than others.
+Essential oils are very popular right now, but some products on the market are better than others.
 Do you know how to find the top-quality bottles?
-Melanie St. Ours, a clinical herbalist and the author of THE SIMPLE GUIDE TO NATURAL HEALTH, shares 6 helpful guidelines for selecting the right essential oils for your home.
+Melanie St. Ours, a clinical herbalist and the author of THE SIMPLE GUIDE TO NATURAL HEALTH, shares 6 guidelines for selecting the best essential oils for your home.

 Essential oils aren’t true oils; they’re delicate compounds that evaporate readily into the air and give each plant species its characteristic fragrance.
 These are potent ingredients that carry significant risks when used improperly.
 Treat them with respect and you’ll find that essential oils are a joy to use, are easy to store, and offer delightful ways to perfume your home, enhance your mood, and combat microbes.